61902412-NTCStudent/JS-NFT/README.md

 ## License

-This project is licensed under the Ramiscal Jorge License - see the LICENSE.md file for details
+This project is licensed under the John Kenneth Vargas License - see the LICENSE.md file for details